Contents

 Why Continuing Education for Professional Engineers Is a Strategic Advantage

-Continuing education is not just about checking a compliance box.
-When CE is built into the culture of an engineering firm, it pays dividends to both employees and the organization.
+Continuing education for professional engineers is not just about checking a compliance box.
+When CE is built into the culture of a firm, it pays dividends to both employees and the organization.
 Firms that invest in their people through structured learning programs see real returns.

 Building a Business Case for Continuing Education in Engineering Firms